-The 2015 Dietary Guidelines for Americans identified four nutrients of public health concern, calcium, vitamin D, potassium and fiber.
+The Dietary Guidelines for Americans have identified four nutrients of public health concern: calcium, vitamin D, potassium, and fiber.
 Americans are not consuming them at adequate levels, and their low intakes are associated with health concerns.
-Milk is the number one food source for both children and adults for three of these: calcium, vitamin D and potassium.
+Milk is the number one food source for both children and adults for three of these: calcium, vitamin D, and potassium.

 Results of the 2017 Youth Risk Behavior Survey conducted by the Center for Disease Control and Prevention found that 26.7% of teens had not consumed milk in the last 7 days.
 Meanwhile, only 17.5% of teens had consumed two or more servings of milk per day over that same time period.
 This number has been steadily decreasing since 1999 (33.6%), with a sharp drop since 2013 (25.9%).

 With so many different things to drink, it’s more important than ever to make sure your students are getting the most out of their beverage choice.
-There are 9 essential nutrients in milk, so we’ve put together this a new handout, 9 Great Ways to Promote Milk in Schools, to help get you started!
+We’ve put together a list, Nine Great Ways to Promote Milk in Schools, to help get you started!